With summer in sight, most of us look forward to those sunny, hot days and a tipple in the garden.

 A cooling jacket is essentially a smart version of the towel idea.
 You wet the coat, wring it out and fit it on your dog.
 The coat stays damp and helps regulate your dog’s body temperature for around 5 hours before you need to wet the coat again.

 Homemade pupsicles are a tasty, refreshing treat to give your dog on a hot day.
 You can blend fresh fruit and freeze in an ice cube tray.
 Freeze chicken broth with a treat sticking out, or freeze a mix of yoghurt, peanut butter and water.
-Here are a few pupsicle recipes you might like to try.
+You may like to give my 5 frozen dog treat recipes a whirl.

 Freeze a toy

 Kongs can be filled with all sorts of delicious treats, but on a hot day there’s nothing better than popping them in the freezer and giving them to your dog to cool off.
 By freezing your Kong they’ll also last a lot longer and keep them occupied for a good half hour.
 Here’s a few Kong recipes you might like to try.